SnowConvert AI - Teradata - FLOAD

 main()

-Nonetheless, there are some exceptions that must be converted to specific Python statements in order to work as intended in Snowflake.
+Nonetheless, there are some exceptions that must be converted to specific Python statements to work as intended in Snowflake.

 FastLoad scripts support Teradata statements inside the same file.
 The majority of these statements are converted just as if they were inside a BTEQ file, with some exceptions.